 During the Renaissance in England (approximately 1450-1650), any group of instruments that played together as an ensemble was called a “consort” (the accent falls on the first syllable).
 In Elizabethan England the verb “to consort” didn’t have the mildly sinister connotations that it does today—it simply meant to do something together, such as when musicians gathered to play polyphonic (multi-voice) music.
 If the instruments in an ensemble were all of the same family, the ensemble might be called a recorder consort or a viol consort; if they were of different families, the ensemble would be called a “broken consort”.
 Every ensemble was different, in part because music of the Renaissance very rarely specified an instrument to be used for performance.
 Generally, composers simply wrote the music, and let the musicians decide what instruments to play.

 The popularity of these instruments gave rise to an unprecedented publication—Thomas Morley’s Consort Lessons of 1599.
 This was a collection of pieces intended specifically for the English consort, and it even specified which instrument was to play which line.
-For the first time in Europe, there was a codified instrumental ensemble for chamber music—in this sense, the English consort could be viewed as the string quartet of the early 17th century.
+Along with the viol consort (which could be viewed in many ways as the “string quartet” of the 16th and 17th centuries), the English consort became one of the first codified chamber music ensembles in Europe.
 Morley (1567 – 1602) was a Gentleman of the Chapel Royal and by 1599 was already well known for his madrigals, canzonets, and other vocal pieces; he originally wrote the Consort Lessons as a collection of instructive repertoire to teach his young choristers how to play an instrument.
 The Consort Lessons proved so successful among court musicians, however, that they were published in a new edition in 1611, nine years after Morley’s death, and inspired many of Morley’s contemporaries (including Rosseter, Bachiler, Dowland and Holborne) to write music for English consort.

 In our own repertoire, we strive to cover the waterfront from Morley to Matteis and everything in between, including not just English music, but other popular music from around Europe in the musically fertile period of the 16th and 17th centuries.
 The English consort turns out to be a perfect vehicle for a wide variety of Renaissance and early Baroque music, especially with the occasional addition of voices and other instruments such as bagpipes and percussion.
 Of course, the music is more enjoyable to hear than to read about; if you want to know what this ensemble sounds like, have a look at our sound samples page.